Detroit Tigers - The Covid-19 Years (2020-2029)

 2025 Pitching:

-Outside of Skrubel, there isn't anything close to a sure thing in the rotation.
+Outside of Skrubel, there wasn't anything close to a sure thing in the rotation.

 Rookie Jackson Jobe has great stuff, Casey Mize is a top talent who has been